 - Remove all the screens, label them and put them in the garage

 Invest A Little

-- Painting is always profitable.
+- Painting is always profitable, specially if you use house painting dublin for it.
 Paint as much of the home, inside and out, as you are willing and able.

 - Install new outlet and light switch covers